The History of PEMFT

 In 1979 the FDA (Food and Drug Administration USA) allowed electromagnetic fields to be used on humans for non-union fractures and bone healing.

-Ten years later it was extended for the treatment of pain and oedema in soft tissue.
+Ten years later it was extended for the treatment of pain in soft tissue.

 In 2009, NASA was awarded a patent that utilised PEMF for the purpose of finding methods to reduce bone loss experienced by astronauts when subject to weightlessness in outer space.
 In fact, NASA poured US$3.5 million into four years worth of magnetic therapy studies and as a result, developed its own PEMF devices.
 During it's research, NASA used human volunteers to define the most effective electromagnetic fields for enhancing growth and repair in mammalian tissues.